Canadian Forestry Corps: Second World War

 The disbanded Forestry Corps was reinstated for service in the Second World War.
-They would be deployed to England, but would be working on cutting trees in Scotland and France.
-The CFC in World War II were only provided basic training and not expect to be in combat roles.
+They were deployed first to England, later cutting trees in Scotland and France.
+The CFC in World War II were only provided basic training and not expected to be in combat roles.

 Canadian National War Memorial

 The Canadian National War Memorial in Ottawa has a statue figure of a member of the Canadian Forestry Corps upon it near the back of the memorial.
 The CFC is largely forgotten today but played an important role in the eventual Allied victory in World War I.

 Newfoundland

 Newfoundland did not join Canada until 1949 but was at the time a separate Dominion of the British Empire and had its own wartime forestry unit.
-During World War I the Newfoundland Forestry Battalion was formed on Apr 2 1917, comprising about 500 men.
-During World War II a unit was formed known as the Newfoundland Overseas Forestry Unit (or NOFU) with about 3,680 men.
+During World War I, the Newfoundland Forestry Battalion was formed on 2 April 1917, comprising about 500 men.
+During World War II, a unit was formed known as the Newfoundland Overseas Forestry Unit (NOFU) with about 3,680 men.
 Many Newfoundlanders stationed in Scotland in the NOFU worked on their education to be eligible for enlistment in the Royal Air Force and Royal Navy.